-Volunteering for the jazz festival is a great way to support us as we really couldn’t run any of our events without you!
-It’s a great chance to meet new people and be part of the beating heart of everything that we do.
+Volunteering for the festival is a great way to support us as we really couldn’t run any of our events without you.
+It’s a great chance to meet new people and be part of the centre of everything that we do.

-We have several positions available for volunteers to support us throughout the year, not only over the festival weekend but also for our fundraising concert series.
+We have several positions available for volunteers to support us throughout the year, not only over the festival weekend but also for our fundraising Winter Concert Series.
 Tasks could involve general stewarding, assisting with the ticket collection desk, moving stage and sound equipment, running the info desk, or even helping organise the limited parking!

-If you are interested in being part of our volunteer team please email email@example.com and include a CV and three or four lines about why you’re interested in becoming a volunteer for the festival.
+If you are interested in being part of our volunteer team or have any questions, please contact firstname.lastname@example.org.

 Arriving at the Colston Hall to volunteer at the Bristol Jazz and Blues Festival, I was greeted with a buzzing atmosphere as musicians, technicians and audiences started to gather.
 It was my first visit to Colston Hall, and I hadn’t appreciated the size of the venue, or the possibilities for hectic scheduling – more often than not there were multiple gigs happening, providing multiple balls for venue staff to juggle.
 Despite the many ascents and descents of the central staircase and light jogs through the backstage warren, this was a personal highlight – as a volunteer you have the opportunity to sample all of the different acts, and see fantastic performances which you may not have otherwise encountered.